seyserkoze/reliable-distributed/reliable/phone/readme.md

 ### Running the Phone

 ```
-python3 phone.py optionalArg1 optionalArg2
+python3 phone.py optionalArg1
 ```
-optionalArg1: IP address of the first server
+optionalArg1: IP address of the server, if you dont supply it itll use a default hardcoded one
-optionalArg2: IP address of the second server

 ### Phone Commmunication